 The areas of action of the Poria Cocos

-Since the pine sponge has been used as a medicinal mushroom in TCM for a very long time, we would like to present the view of this ancient Asian healing science on the vital mushroom in the first place.
+Since the pine sponge has been used as a medicinal mushroom in TCM for a very long time, we would first like to present the view of this ancient Asian medicine on the medicinal mushroom.
 As you will see, some of the areas of effect have now also been confirmed in scientific studies.
 These include in particular the draining effect and the associated beneficial effect on the kidneys.
 But the vital mushroom has some other strengths, which we will now show you.

 The view of TCM on the pine sponge

 TCM healers have always associated the Poria Cocos with the organs of the kidney, spleen and heart.
 The reason for this is probably its diuretic properties, which means that it dehydrates the body.
 In the process, it exclusively discharges excess moisture.
 According to TCM, this otherwise becomes a viscous mucus, which stresses the body and thus leads to various symptoms.
 Over time, the mucus steadily thickens and eventually causes a so-called “stasis” of the bodily fluids.
 One consequence can be, for example, contamination and stagnation of the blood.
 In the Western world, the term “hyperacidity” is often used in this context.